 New Orleans is rich not only with French heritage; it’s enjoyed centuries of Hispanic history and cultural influence as well.
-Each fall the non-profit Hispanic American Musicians and Artists Cultural Association of New Orleans celebrates this heritage with two full days of music, dancing, food – and of course, a parade.
+Each fall the non-profit Hispanic American Musicians and Artists Cultural Association of New Orleans celebrates this heritage with an evening of Latin music, dancing, food, and art – and of course, a parade.

-All that dancing might make you hungry, so be sure to explore Las Cantinas to sample authentic food and drinks from throughout the Americas and from the original “motherland,” Spain.
+The bands hit the stage after the parade, with music spanning world genres such as Salsa, Merengue, Latin Jazz, Bachata, Latin Hip-Hop, Reggaeton and Latin Rock.
+All that dancing might make you hungry, so be sure to sample authentic food and drinks from throughout the Americas and from the original “motherland,” Spain.
 The flavors of Mexico, Honduras, Colombia, Cuba, Guatemala, Spain and more are perfectly complemented by the aged-pepper flavor of TABASCO® Original Red Sauce.
 Bring your own bottle or ask for it by name!

 For more information, visit carnavalatinola.com.